Honeygo Regional Veterans Memorial

 Stars & Stripes Level - $500

-Liberty Level - $250 -Donor name engraved on walkway brick
+Liberty Level - $250 -Engraved pathway brick

 Heroes Level - Any amount you choose

-throughout the memorial site.
+on plaques at the memorial site.

 Honeygo Regional Veterans Memorial Committee